LinneaToth/KonstFok/README.md

 #### Artwork Details

-- Tap a painting to open a detail view with title, artist, and description
+- Tap a painting to open a details view with title, artist, and description

----

 ### Stack